creativescala/case-study-parser/docs/pages/context/evaluation.md

 In this section we will:

 - touch on a classic application of this idea;
-- discuss how it relates to order of evaluation; and
+- discuss how it relates to order of evaluation;
-- computation vs data
+- discuss how it relates to ideas of computation vs data; and
 - provide some references where you can learn more.